pierre-24/cp2k-basis/docs/developers/library_build.md

    |
 ```

+Indeed, after it has read `source.yml`, the program reports the content it has extracted, which is in that case nothing.
 This is normal: as described [above](#sorting-out-the-content-of-the-file), if no rule matches the nickname, they are just discarded.
 This is the case here, since there is no rule.
 Hopefully, the solution in this case is pretty straightforward: the name can be easily extracted from nicknames such as `TZVP-MOLOPT-SR-GTH-q3`, and so is the variant.